Kreme05/Kreme05/README.md

 ## 👋 Hi, I’m @Kreme05
 🚀 About Me
-  - 🎓 I’m  a first-year Computer Science and AI student with a strong foundation in programming, software development, and problem-solving.
+  - 🎓 I’m  a first-year Computer Science and AI student with a strong foundation in programming, software engineering, and problem-solving.
 Passionate about applying technical skills to real-world problems and expanding expertise in software engineering, AI, and cloud computing.
   - 😄 Pronouns: she/her
   - 🔭 I'm currently learning:
     - Python, Java, and C#